Skip to content

 Using the plugin and macOS audio device at the same time

-• Use the ListenHub audio device for system sound as per Quick Start → System-wide setup
+• Use the ListenHub System audio device for system sound as per Quick Start → System-wide setup

 • ⚠️ Keep your DAW output device set to your hardware audio interface